cthorne91/share/README.md

 `php share app:build`
 ./builds/share is the compiled phar file.
 At the moment, in order for share to work correctly you need to copy that into your `/usr/local/bin/` directory.

-## Initialization
-Before using share you will need to execute:
-`share init`

-This sets up the nessesary directories.
-(TODO: Remove the need for this command)

 ## Usage
 At any time you can run `share` to see the version of share and all of the commands that share takes.